Adonca2203/WayCap/README.md

 Play games and have fun

-Whenever you want to clip the last 5 minutes of gameplay, open up another terminal and run
+Whenever you want to clip, open up another terminal and run
 ```
 busctl --user call com.rust.GameClip /com/rust/GameClip com.rust.GameClip SaveClip
 ```

+Alternatively, bind the above busctl call to a keybind with something like [sxhkd](https://github.com/baskerville/sxhkd)